- Locate the two release buttons on the back of the Apple Watch casing.

 Sometimes, when you try to figure out how to remove apple watch band, you might find that the strap simply won't budge.
 This is a common issue caused by the buildup of sweat, salt, dust, or lotions inside the lug channel.
 Over time, these particles can act like a mild adhesive, jamming the spring-loaded locking pin.
 If your band is stuck, do not use pliers or metal tools, as these will permanently mar the finish of your watch.
 Instead, try using a small amount of warm water or a drop of isopropyl alcohol on a cotton swab around the lug area to dissolve the debris.

 After applying the liquid, let it sit for a minute, then press the release button and gently wiggle the band back and forth while sliding.
 In most cases, this "wiggle and slide" technique will break the seal of the grime.
 If it is still stuck, you can try using a wooden toothpick to gently clear out any visible dirt from the gaps.
 Regular maintenance and occasionally removing your apple watch strap to clean the channels can prevent this issue from occurring.
-If you are replacing an old, grimy band, consider upgrading to a breathable nylon sport loop, which tends to trap less debris against the casing.
+If you are replacing an old, grimy band, consider upgrading to a breathable silicone or rubber watch band, which tends to trap less debris against the casing.

 How to clean your Apple Watch during a band replacement?